 To address these existential threats, Japan wants to be more organic by drastically reducing the use of chemical fertilizers and pesticides, and use technology that promote organic methods.
 But the country is also looking into the European Union’s Farm to Fork Strategy, replicating good practices such as subsidies and farmer support to meet its sustainability targets.
 While the Japanese government banks on sustainable solutions, natural conditions and even market behavior hamper organic growth in the country.

 Experts from Japan and Europe will join the webinar.
-IFOAM Asia vice president Satoko Miyoshi will lead the discussion.
+Satoko Miyoshi, former IFOAM World Board Member, will lead the discussion that will cover the following questions:

 Join us as we dig deep into Japan's organic program and learn more about strategies from the EU's Farm to Fork Strategy.